Many tell us what to think. I ask my readers to be skeptical. Question me and others.

 Conservatives versus liberals

-Judging by the tone of some political commentators, one might arrive with a conclusion that the division between conservatives and liberals (sometimes also called progressives) is an essential ideological division within the nation.
-Nothing more wrong.
+Judging by the tone of some political commentators, one might arrive at a conclusion that the division between conservatives and liberals (sometimes also called progressives) is an essential ideological division within the nation.
+Nothing is more wrong.
 The split into conservatives and liberals is a rift within the political establishment, which more confuses the public than helps Americans to make educated political decisions.

 xyRalpha

-In the most known approach, a point on the plane is defined by x1 and y1, as distances on the axes x and y from the reference point (0,0).
+In the most known approach, a point on the plane is defined by x1 and y1 as distances on the axes x and y from the reference point (0,0).
 The same point can be defined as well as a segment r and an angle α from the reference axis.
 The first approach may work great for example if someone wants to get driving directions in Chicago, as most of the streets have almost perfect Cartesian layout.
 The second example is good for a sailor, who just needs a distance and the azimuth.
-Analogically, today most politically aware Americans define their political orientation in reference to conservatives and liberals, or to what they think these terms mean.
-One can define his or her political standing equally well by referring to more precise terms as “capitalism” and “socialism”.
+Analogically, today most politically aware Americans define their political orientation in reference to conservatives and liberals or to what they think these terms mean.
+One can define his or her political standing equally well by referring to more precise terms such as “capitalism” and “socialism”.
 With this approach, no one is required to revise his or her political views; however, everyone can benefit from seeing them in distinct reference points.

 Socialism and me